hellohaptik/docs_haptik/hsl-elements/hsl-properties.md

         	Fires up web view with a link provided in the payload.

 *      SEND_MULTIPLE_LOCATIONS
-        	Used mostly in the Cabs channel to allow a user to select two locations and send it back as a message.
+        	Used mostly in channels to allow a user to select two locations and send it back as a message.

-*      VIDEO_PLAYER (Deprecated)
-        	Starts playing a video using the YouTube SDK / Web view.
-        	Support dropped in Android v5.4.0

-*      SHOWTIME_DETAIL (Deprecated)
-        	Opens up a screen which will show the user movie showtimes for a particular movie.

-*      SHOPPING_DETAIL (Deprecated)
-        	Opens up Shopping Detail screen used indirectly using Shopalyst APIs.
-Not used ever since we stopped the Shopping channel.

 *      is_default
 This property will visually make the actionable text bold for the particular actionable.
 Additionally, what is also does is that on tapping on the main message, the action will be the same as that of this actionable.